 Plans and Workouts Designed by Coach Hunter Allen

-The PowerHouse training plans and workouts are designed by Hunter Allen, a legendary cycling coach, co-author of Training and Racing with a Power Meter, co-developer of TrainingPeaks’ WKO+ software and founder of Peaks Coaching Group.
+The PowerHouse training plans and workouts are designed by Hunter Allen.
+Hunter is a legendary cycling coach, co-author of Training and Racing with a Power Meter, co-developer of TrainingPeaks’ WKO+ software and founder of Peaks Coaching Group.
 To say he knows a thing or two about training would be a bit of an understatement.
 In addition, before, during and after your workouts, Hunter gives you audio and video coaching tips to make sure you get the most out of your training.

 Training Plan Selection